 If you have damaged or missing teeth, you may have forgotten what it’s like to enjoy normal oral function.
-You compensate by smiling less and skipping foods that you find hard to chew.
+You compensate by smiling less and skipping foods you find hard to chew.
 That’s no way to live!
-Our Beverly, MA dentists can turn the clock back on your smile with restorative dentistry.
+Our dentists can turn the clock back on your smile with restorative dentistry in Beverly.
 No matter what kind of dental damage your smile has suffered, our treatments can:Doctor Sukhpreet Heer on an overview of restorative options Read Transcript

 Restorative dentistry is actually one of my favorite parts of general practice.
 This includes fillings, crowns, bridges, dentures, and partials.
 It is such a quick way to make sure that the patient's bite is brought back to ideal, whether it be doing a filling on a broken tooth in the back or putting a crown on a cracked tooth in the front, anywhere in the mouth.
 It instantly transforms a patient's smile and their outlook.